Darracq and Company London: A Darracq and Company Limited

-At the following Annual meeting, twelve months later, the chairman was able to tell shareholders all the six speed records of the automobile world were held by Darracq cars and they had all been held more than twelve months and yet another had recently been added by K Lee Guinness.
+At the following annual general meeting, twelve months later, the chairman was able to tell shareholders all the six speed records of the automobile world were held by Darracq cars and they had all been held more than twelve months and yet another had recently been added by K Lee Guinness.
 He also reported that during 1905 a large property had been bought in Lambeth for examining adjusting and stocking new cars ready for the peak sales period.

 An announcement followed two days later of a scheme of reconstitution of the company to raise more capital for further expansion.
 The reconstituted company was named A Darracq and Company (1905) Limited.
 Paris resident Alexander Darracq remained managing director, Rawlinson was appointed managing director of the London branch.
 The "reconstitution" was to circumvent some holders of the company's shares who were unwilling to share the prosperity and blocked proposed new issues.
 So the company was (technically) sold, they were paid out and obliged to buy new shares like anyone else.
 J S Smith-Winby continued as chairman.
-After this "reconstitution" over 80 per cent of the shares were held in England.
+After this restructure over 80 per cent of the shares were held in England.

 Meanwhile, there was a move towards building larger cars and by 1907 there was one model with an 11.5-litre engine.

 Alexandre Darracq had long been interested in heavy vehicles for the carriage of people and the transport of goods.
 On his advice the company entered into a joint venture with Léon Serpollet in 1905 to build steam-powered buses.
-A new factory was built at Suresnes capable of making one hundred chassis each month but the buses were not successful and in 1910 the directors had to tell their shareholders they had written off £156,000 of their investment in heavy steam vehicles.
+A new factory was built at Suresnes capable of making one hundred chassis each month but the buses were not successful and in 1910 the directors had to tell their shareholders they had written off £156,000 of investment in heavy steam vehicles.

+Management changes

-M. Alexandre Darracq retires
+Alexandre Darracq retires

-In April 1908, the directors found it necessary to formally deny rumours of M. Darracq's intention to resign noting his contract did not expire until September 1910.
+In April 1908, the directors found it necessary to formally deny rumours of Alexandre Darracq's intention to resign, noting his contract did not expire until September 1910.

-Returning to an 1898 idea by Alexandre Darracq to build low-cost, good-quality cars, much as Henry Ford was doing with the Model T, Darracq & Co introduced a £260 14–16 hp model at the very end of 1911.
+Returning to an 1898 idea by M. Darracq to build low-cost, good-quality cars, much as Henry Ford was doing with the Ford Model T, Darracq & Co introduced a £260 14–16 hp model at the very end of 1911.
 These, at the founder's insistence, would all be cursed with the Henriod rotary valve engine, which was underpowered and prone to seizing.
 The new engine's failure was reported by Darracq & Co to its shareholders to be no more than the difficulty of achieving quantity production.
-It proved disastrous to the marque, and eventually Alexandre Darracq retired.
+It proved disastrous to the marque, and eventually Alexandre Darracq, left, retiring in late 1911.